MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 When crafting at a workbench you can not pull resources from the storage boxes or storage crates, only the Storage and Warehouse components (along with personal inventory and home ship inventory if it is within 250m).

 ### Measured Components for Cargo Link - Inter-system

+This is a simple idea for pre-measuring the amounts of materials required for common outpost items.

 - 12 Aluminium (6kg) Storage Box
 - 1 Comm Relay (3.5kg) Storage Box